huggingface/blog/bert-cpu-scaling-part-1.md

 <br>
 <figure class="image">
   <img alt="Pytorch and TensorFlow Hyper-Threading impact on latency" src="assets/19_benchmark_2021_part1/imgs/pytorch_tf_intel_ht_impact.svg" />
-  <figcaption>Impact of Intel Hyper-Threading (SMT) on PyTorch and TensorFlow</figcaption>
+  <figcaption>Figure 4.
+Impact of Intel Hyper-Threading (SMT) on PyTorch and TensorFlow</figcaption>
 </figure>
 <br>

-The chart above reports the measured latencies when the model uses 24 physical cores (_phy on the chart_) against 12 physical + 12 logical cores (_phy + log on the chart_).
+The chart above reports the measured latencies when the model uses 24 cores (_phy on the chart_) against 12 physical + 12 logical cores (_phy + log on the chart_).
-As you can see, the performances using "physical cores only" are prividing better latencies than "physical + logical cores"  in 80% of the cases, from a variety of problem size.
+As you can see, the performances using "physical cores only" are providing better latencies than "physical + logical cores"  in 80% of the cases, from a variety of problem size.

 As a result, as proposed above, the tasks being a majority of general matrix multiplications (_gemms_), they are inherently CPU bounds and **does not benefits** from SMT.

 ### 5.3.
-Leveraging Multi-Sockets servers and CPU affinity
+Leveraging Multi-Socket servers and CPU affinity

 Nowadays servers bring many cores, some of them even support multi-sockets setups (_i.e. multiple CPUs on the motherboard_).
 On Linux, the command `lscpu` reports all the specifications and topology of the CPUs present on the system: